-Azure AD Password Reset for Users and Admins
+Azure AD Password Reset for IT Administrators

 Are you here because you want to reset your Azure or O365 password?
 If so, please skip to this section.

 Self-service has long been a key goal for IT departments across the world as a cost-reduction and labor-saving measure.
 Indeed, the market is flooded with products that let you manage your on-premises groups, passwords, or user profiles from the cloud or on-premises.
-Azure AD sets itself apart from these offerings by providing some of the easiest to use and and most powerful self-service capabilities available today.
+Azure AD sets itself apart from these offerings by providing some of the easiest to use and most powerful self-service capabilities available today.

 Azure AD Password Management is a set of capabilities that allow your users to manage any password from any device, at any time, from any location, while remaining in compliance with the security policies you define.

 If you're an admin who wants to enable Azure AD Password Reset, or just learn more about it, start with the links below to get to what you're interested in.